-The spring damper must be supplied with oil from the engine Lubricating Oil (LO) system.
+Spring damperThe spring damper must be supplied with oil from the engine Lubricating Oil (LO) system.
 Depending on the torsional vibration energy to be absorbed, the damper can dissipate up to 120 kW of energy (based on the number of cylinders).

-Depending on the installed spring damper, the initial estimated oil flow to the spring damper is approximately 12 m3/h.
+Depending on the installed spring damper, the initial estimated oil flow to the spring damper is approximately 25 m3/h.
 However, project-specific oil flow must be provided by the spring damper designer.
 This project-specific oil flow must be based on the final TVC results.

-For Geislinger spring dampers, the initial estimated oil flow to the spring damper as well as the project-specific oil flow are provided with a tolerance of ±50%.
+NOTE For Geislinger spring dampers, the initial estimated oil flow to the spring damper as well as the project-specific oil flow are provided with a tolerance of $\pm 50\%$. ------ ---

 In case of uncertainty with regards to the oil flow, WinGD recommends installing the main LO pumps with a higher flow capacity margin.
-The arrangement of the LO system (see Figure 4-8, 4-16) enables return of excessive oil supply to the LO drain tank.
+The arrangement of the LO system (see Figure 4-8, 19 4-16) enables return of excessive oil supply to the LO drain tank.
 This is achieved through a pressure retaining valve.

-For spring damper installation, the application of a damper monitoring system is mandatory.
+NOTE For spring damper installation, the application of a damper monitoring system is mandatory.
+NOTE system is mandatory.